1. Please describe the experience your writing program offers. What will it be like for me if I get accepted and decide to enroll?

 8. How long are your classes and what is your academic year like?

-Onsite or online, we offer courses in a Fall, Spring, and Summer term.
+Onsite or online, we offer courses in Fall, Spring, and Summer terms.
 You choose the terms you want.
-Our Fall and Spring onsite classes meet once a week in DC or Baltimore, usually from 6-8:30 or 6:30-9 p.m. on Monday through Thursday, over 14 -15 weeks.
-(Our summer classes meet 3 hours per week for 12 weeks, or some meet twice a week to finish earlier in the summer.)
+Our Fall and Spring onsite classes meet once a week in DC or Baltimore, usually from 6-8:30 or 6:30-9 p.m. on Monday through Thursday, over 14 weeks.
 We reserve Friday evenings for occasional readings and other events.
 Saturday courses usually start around 10 am, so students from either city can commute to the other if they want.
 So yes, students can take courses in either city.
 Most onsite students, however, take all of their courses in their home area of Washington or Baltimore.
 We have a thriving community of Hopkins buildings at bustling Dupont Circle in DC.
-Online for Science-Medical Writing, students most often study in an asynchronous digital format that allows maximum flexibility for each student.
+Online students study in an asynchronous digital format that allows maximum flexibility for each student.
 That means you don’t need to be in a certain digital classroom at any special time each week, like for an onsite course.
 You complete that week’s course work on our own time, as long as you meet deadlines.

 9. Do you offer Financial Aid and student advisors?